Project

 Overview

 This was a client-based project which was proposed by Rexdale Community Hub, with the brief to provide a Project Charter and a Team Charter for Rexdale Community Grocery Market, with the aim of providing easier access to local, quality, culturally appropriate food for the predominantly low-income, immigrant community оf Rexdale in North Etobicoke.
-The Community Grocery Market initiative is currently in its prototype stage

 Challenge

-The Grocery Market faces significant challenges in achieving financial and organizational viability, as well as fostering stakeholder contribution and collaboration to ensure it meets community pricing expectations and ultimately becomes a
+The Grocery Market faces significant challenges in achieving financial and organizational viability, as well as fostering stakeholder contribution and collaboration to ensure it meets community pricing expectations and ultimately becomes a self-sustaining operation.

 Solution